masterminer-tech/docs/faq.md

 #### When will masternode pooling service be available?
 Masternode pooling for **Syscoin** is currently supported.
-More coins to come upon request.
+New coin support can be requested at max@masterminer.tech

 #### How do I keep my masternode updated?